codatio/codat-docs/docs/core-concepts/data-type-settings.md

 - Daily
 - Hourly (premium feature)

-It is not possible to specify a date or a time for synchronization.
-Instead, the syncs are queued automatically based on the frequency and the age of the existing data set.
+For example, if the frequency is daily (24 hours), the next sync would automatically be queued 24 hours after the last sync.
+It is not possible to set a specific date or a time for synchronization.
 By default, **Sync frequency** is set to **None**.

 :::note Offline connectors
 If a connector remains installed on the user’s machine and a sync frequency is configured, the offline connector will continue to periodically sync data when the connector is available.